Braves’ 1st playoff loss a doozy, 15-3 to LA in NLCS Game 3

 Add lefty Max Fried to the mix, and Atlanta was just the second team to throw shutouts in four of its first five games in a postseason.
 The other was the 1905 New York Giants.

-Kershaw was scratched from Game 2 because of back spasms, but manager Dave Roberts said the lefty was on track for Game 4 if his condition continued to improve as it had over the past few days.
+This time, the Braves made some history of a different sort as the first team to allow 15 runs and five homers in the first three innings of a playoff game, according to the Elias Sports Bureau.

-“We had the mindset of we’ve just got to stay on the gas pedal,” Wilson said before Game 3.
-“They can come alive anytime.
-They’re a great team, great lineup.”
+“The last four hours weren’t a lot of fun,” Snitker said.
+“Now that it’s over and you look back, if we had to lose the game that’s probably the best possible way.”

-The Dodgers showed it in Game 3 by becoming the first team to score 15 runs and hit five homers in the first three innings of a playoff game, according to the Elias Sports Bureau.
+And now that the manager knows there will be a Game 5, he will face the question of whether to bring back Fried on short rest.
+Snitker seemed to suggest a bullpen game was possible, depending on how deep Wilson gets into Game 4.

 LA’s 11-run first made Acuña, Albies, MVP contender Freddie Freeman and the rest of the Atlanta offense irrelevant from the start.
 In fact, Acuña and Freeman were on the bench by the fifth inning with the game out of hand.